jthatch/advent-of-code-php-2020/README.md

 As mentioned this is my attempt at tacking the awesome challenges at [Advent of Code 2020](https://adventofcode.com/2020/day/1) using PHP8.

-You will find the solutions in the [/src](/src) directory and if you're feeling cheeky, the [/tests](/tests) folder has your expected inputs.
-The raw inputs are stored in [/input](/input), fetched automatically via a cheeky `make day` command.
+You will find the solutions in the [/src](/src) directory and if you're feeling cheeky, the [/tests](/tests) folder has your expected answers to each day.
+The raw inputs are stored in [/input](/input), fetched automatically via the `make day` command.

 Included in this repo is also a handy [Makefile](/Makefile) that launches a php docker container to execute the tests.

 If you fancy having a go at the challenges yourself feel free to use this repo as a framework/skeleton.

-It has many helpful features to make tackling each Days' challenge as easy as possible, as well as commands like `make day` that will automatically fetch the input from [adventofcode](https://adventofcode.com)'s servers.
+It has many helpful features to make tackling each Days' challenge as easy as possible, as well as commands like `make day` that will automatically fetch the input from [adventofcode](https://adventofcode.com)'s servers along with an xdebug instance for debugging those particularly difficult challenges.

 ### Instructions
 - **Run all tests**